harveypekar/3dgraphics/project/description.md

 The center doesn't have any blocks, but has a shimmering purple plane.

 Your job:
-* Every multiple of 10 chuncks, add a portal to the chunk.
+* Every multiple of 10 chunks, add a portal to the chunk.
 Eg the chunks at (0,0), (10, 0), (0, 10), and (10, 10) all should have a portal, and the portal should sit mostly correctly on the terrain (the portal is on top of the terrain, and the center is not obscured by blocks),
 * Create a new lit material for the obsidian blocks.
 Use procedural generation to generate a heightmap, and use finite differencing to turn this into your normals.
 The color can be anything you want.
 * Create geometry and material for the center of the portal.
 How you do this is completely free, just make sure the effect is interesting.
+Remember, you have a method to create a plane.
 You must use at least one custom shader.
 Spend at least an hour on this.

-## Moon

-Let's make a moon, so we can do some gooch shading.
-Add a sphere high above your terrain.
-Create a custom unlit shader and material.

-We're going to implement
+Commit, and push.
+Don't forget to check that your

 ## Hints